 - and countless stars for stargazing beneath the darkest skies east of the Mississippi River.

-Katahdin Woods and Waters National Monument is a National Park Service unit in the early stages of planning and management.
-To have an enjoyable and safe visit to this wilderness area, take time for added preparation.
+Katahdin Woods and Waters National Monument is a relatively new park managed by National Park Service.
+To have an enjoyable and safe visit, take time for added preparation.

 We recommend a three-step process to plan your trip: